List of colonial governors of New Jersey: Governors of New Jersey (1738–76)

-After tensions were provoked with the Penn's Walking Purchase in 1737, relations between colonists and the region's Native American tribes became increasingly hostile.Harper, Steven Craig.
-Promised Land: Penn's Holy Experiment, The Walking Purchase, and the Dispossession of the Delawares, 1600–1763.
-(Cranbury, New Jersey: Rosemont Publishing, 2008).
+After tensions were provoked with the Penn's Walking Purchase in 1737, relations between colonists and the region's Native American tribes became increasingly hostile.
 During these years, colonists left the seacoast cities and settled the colony's northwestern wilderness.
 Much of the provincial government's actions during this time was organizing the wilderness into townships often named after English and colonial political figures.
 By the 1750s, violent raids against these settlers, and fears that the French were supporting these hostilities led to the French and Indian War.

-During this time, the colonial government provided generous monetary rewards to colonists who killed Indians, established a line of fortifications in the Minisink (i.e., the upper valley of the Delaware River), and mustered military units (the New Jersey Frontier Guard and 1st New Jersey Regiment) to defend this frontier and carry out punitive raids on Indian villages.Larrabee, Edward Conyers McMillan.
-"New Jersey and the Fortified Frontier System of the 1750s."
-PhD Dissertation, Columbia University, 1970.
+During this time, the colonial government provided generous monetary rewards to colonists who killed Indians, established a line of fortifications in the Minisink (i.e., the upper valley of the Delaware River), and mustered military units (the New Jersey Frontier Guard and 1st New Jersey Regiment) to defend this frontier and carry out punitive raids on Indian villages.
 Hostilities began to subside with the Treaty of Easton in October 1758, negotiated by New Jersey Royal Governor Francis Bernard, Pennsylvania Attorney-General Benjamin Chew, and chiefs of 13 Native American nations, led by Teedyuscung.

-New Jersey was the only province to have two colleges established during the colonial period, and the colony's governors were influential in their establishment.Ward & Trent, et al. "XXIII.
-Education. § 13.
-Colonial Colleges." in The Cambridge History of English and American Literature (New York: G.P.
-Putnam's Sons, 1907–21; New York: Bartleby.com, 2000).
-Governors John Hamilton, John Reading, and Jonathan Belcher aided the establishment of The College of New Jersey (now Princeton University) which was founded in 1746 in Elizabethtown by a group of Great Awakening "New Lighters" that included Jonathan Dickinson, Aaron Burr, Sr. and Peter Van Brugh Livingston.Princeton University.
-General Catalogue of Princeton University, 1746–1906.
-(Princeton: Princeton University, 1908), 9, 14.
-In 1756, the school moved to Princeton.Oberdorfer, Don.
-Princeton University: The First 250 Years.
-(Princeton: Princeton University Press, 1995), passim.
+New Jersey was the only province to have two colleges established during the colonial period, and the colony's governors were influential in their establishment.
+Governors John Hamilton, John Reading, and Jonathan Belcher aided the establishment of The College of New Jersey (now Princeton University) which was founded in 1746 in Elizabethtown by a group of Great Awakening "New Lighters" that included Jonathan Dickinson, Aaron Burr, Sr. and Peter Van Brugh Livingston.
+In 1756, the school moved to Princeton.
 In 1766, Governor William Franklin issued the charters to establish Queens College (now Rutgers University) in New Brunswick to "educate the youth in language, liberal, the divinity, and useful arts and sciences" and for the training of future ministers for the Dutch Reformed Church.
-Franklin issued a second charter in 1770 after the college's trustees requested amendments."Charter of a College to be erected in New-Jersey, by the Name of Queen's-College."
-(New York: John Holt, 1770); in the collection of Special Collections and University Archives, Alexander Library, Rutgers, The State University of New Jersey, New Brunswick, New Jersey.
+Franklin issued a second charter in 1770 after the college's trustees requested amendments.